 Day 1: Start at the Top

 Check into your hotel and begin getting settled in Calistoga.
 Consider staying at Craftsman Inn, a beautiful Craftsman-style bed and breakfast that features a delicious gourmet breakfast every morning made with recipes from the owner’s published cookbook, Inn Food.
-If a full breakfast at your hotel is a must-have for you, also try the Calistoga Wayside Inn, Chelsea Garden Inn or Fanny’s, all quaint beds-and-breakfast located close to town.
+If a full breakfast at your hotel is a must-have for you, also try the Calistoga Wayside Inn, The Francis House, Chelsea Garden Inn or Fanny’s, all quaint beds-and-breakfast located close to town.
 On the other hand, if you prefer to begin the day prepping a homemade meal from scratch, you will love the Chanric Inn, a stunning historic home with contemporary decor and a fully equipped kitchen.

 As you stroll along Lincoln Avenue for shopping and tastings, you might begin to experience a craving for some chocolate, especially if you explore the Train Depot, where earth & sky chocolates produces an extraordinary selection of artisan confections.
 At Monastery Books & Gifts, you’ll also find scrumptious olive oils, vinegars and cookies handmade by the Russian Orthodox nuns of Holy Assumption Monastery.
 Cal Mart grocery store also carries locally made toffees and brittles by Regina’s Heavenly Treats.

 How Low-Country Can You Go?
 In a blend of low-country, creole and French cooking, Evangeline is the place for a weekend brunch or any night’s dinner.
-Chef Gustavo Rios is a chef with culinary chops for serving dishes that exceed expectations.
-Every Thursday in the summertime, Chef Gustavo is best known for his fried chicken boxes which you can pre-order for take-out to enjoy at Concerts in the Park.
+Every Thursday in the summertime, Evangeline is best known for their fried chicken boxes which you can pre-order for take-out to enjoy at Concerts in the Park.
 Outside of the Thursday concerts, throughout the year are special fried chicken nights.